 Shihan Scott Lombardo, 6th Dan Isshinryu Karate - Founder, Instructor, Trustee

-Scott is the grandson of a WWI Veteran and son of a WWII Veteran so patriotism is part of family history.
-As a cancer survivor who was given less than 10% chance of survival over 20 years ago, he is acutely aware of the physical, mental and spiritual benefits the martial arts have in everyday life, and is qualified to teach the life balance Martial Arts offer - from real life experience and perspective.
+Scott is the grandson of a WWI Veteran and son of a WWII Veteran, so patriotism is part of family history.
+As a cancer survivor who was given less than 10% chance of survival, he is acutely aware of the benefits Martial Arts have in everyday life, and is qualified to teach the life balance they offer - from real life experience and perspective.

-Scott spent years redesigning the Isshinryu system in order to offer Martial Arts instruction to amputee students, with and without prosthetics, and wheelchair bound.
+Scott spent years redesigning the Isshinryu Karate system in order to offer Martial Arts instruction to amputee students, with and without prosthetics, wheelchair bound, as well as those with any traumatic injury or experience.

-Scott’s philosophy is that the most valuable thing you can do for Karate is to "give back to the Art what you gained from it.”
+Scott’s philosophy is that the most valuable thing you can do for Martial Arts is to "give back to the Art what you gained from it.”
 Martial Arts gave Scott the will and opportunity to live, thrive and give back to the community.
-He founded V-MAT with the long term goal of helping our Veterans, Reserves & Active Military accomplish the same.
+He founded V-MAT with the long term goal of assisting our Veterans, Reserves & Active Military personnel accomplish physical, mental, and spiritual balance in their every day lives.

 Shihan William Miller, 6th Dan Isshinryu Karate - Instructor, Trustee